 If you are a fan of bright and exotic-looking flowers, the Crocosmia is for you.
 These plants grow tall flowers that resemble swords.
-They may look difficult to maintain, but these flowers are easy to care for.
+They may look difficult to maintain, but these beautiful perennial flowers are easy to care for.
 Crocosmias are a bright and fun way to add color to your crop of yearly blooms.

 Whether experienced or starting your first garden, these flowers are great for you.
 Growing Crocosmia is rather simple.
 These colorful blooms are easy to maintain and will add dimension to your garden.